ValerioGc/vue-boolflix/README.md

 # vue-boolflix

-> _Exercise about displaying movies from the IMDB's public API on user search with handling of errors_
+> _Replication of a web page that displays information about the user’s searched movies using the IMDB Public API_

 <br />